A Fire on Raven Ridge: A Case for Decentralized Wildfire Response

 Introduction

-Wildfires represent one of the most complex natural disasters, impacting communities, ecosystems, and economies worldwide.
+Wildfires are among the most complex natural disasters, impacting communities, ecosystems, and economies worldwide.
 Traditional firefighting methods—relying heavily on centralized systems, professional teams, and expensive resources like aircraft and trucks—are indispensable but increasingly strained by the scale and scope of modern fires.

 This proposal introduces a complementary framework that empowers local communities as the first line of defense while maintaining alignment with state and federal firefighting resources.
 At the heart of this system lies a cellphone application that enables coordinated action, rapid information sharing, and effective resource utilization.
 This article outlines how the framework works, how the app integrates various technologies, and how it augments broader professional solutions.